-In 2015, MDOT formed the Statewide Congestion Management Group (SCMG) to coordinate efforts between the Department and MPO's that address federal system performance measures.
+In 2015, the Statewide Congestion Management Group (SCMG) was formed to coordinate efforts between MDOT and MPOs that address federal system performance measures.
 Since that time, this group has produced a congestion analysis white paper, reviewed and commented on draft performance measures, provided comment on a RFP for vehicle probe data, and discussed best practices and issues with measuring congestion.

 MDOT submits statewide targets for the federal system performance measures.
-MPO's will have six months to either support the statewide targets or develop their own.
-MDOT is working with the MPO's to discuss the process and methods for setting the targets, and the RITIS and INRIX platforms that can help agencies set their own targets if they desire.
-The performance measures for assessing interstate and NHS reliability is as follows.
+MPOs will have six months to either support the statewide targets or develop their own.
+MDOT is working with the MPOs to discuss the process and methods for setting the targets, and the RITIS and INRIX platforms that can help agencies set their own targets if they desire.
+The performance measures for assessing interstate and NHS reliability is shown in Table 6-4.
 MDOT has provided the following information on performance measure baselines and targets: